Creatomate/video-preview-demo/README.md

 This is a demo application showing how a dynamic video can be previewed in the browser using the [JavaScript Video SDK](https://creatomate.com/javascript-video-sdk).
 This code can be used as a basis for creating your own video editor applications using Creatomate's API.

+## Demo

+Try it out live: https://video-preview-demo.vercel.app

+The **Create Video** button is disabled in the live demo as this requires an API key.
+To run the example with your own API key, follow the instructions below.

 ## Usage

 ### Running this demo application